Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Design of

 \subsection{Concurrency Control in \tool}

-The key design principle in \tool is to orchestrate thread interleavings without replacing existing concurrency primitives with mocks, while also encoding the semantics of these primitives to faithfully express the set of all possible program behaviors. \tool implements a novel protocol called \emph{shadow locking} which ensures that only one application-level thread executes at a given time and allows \tool to control the order in which threads interleave at synchronization points.
+The key design principle in \tool is to orchestrate thread interleavings without replacing existing concurrency primitives with mocks, while also encoding the semantics of these primitives to faithfully express the set of all possible program behaviors. \diffadd{Based on this design philosophy, }\tool implements a \diffrm{novel} protocol called \emph{shadow locking} which ensures that only one application-level thread executes at a given time and allows \tool to control the order in which threads interleave at synchronization points.

 \makeatletter \define@key{FV}{highlightlines}{\edef\FV@HighlightLinesList{#1}} \makeatother

 [2]{\mathcal{S}^{#1}_{#2}} {\mathrm{run}} [1]{\mathrm{monitor}(#1)} [1]{\mathrm{atomic}(#1)} [1]{\mathrm{volatile}(#1)} {\shadow{t}{r}}